Korede-Oloyede/data-analytics-portfolio/powerbi-projects/retail-sales-dashboard/README.md

 - Sales by Region

 ## Insights
-- Highest sales recorded in Q4
+- Highest sales recorded in the month of may
 - Top 3 products generated majority of revenue

 ## Dashboard Preview